passiv/snaptrade-sdks/sdks/ruby/README.md

 ### `snaptrade.connections.refresh_brokerage_authorization`<a id="snaptradeconnectionsrefresh_brokerage_authorization"></a>

 Trigger a holdings update for all accounts under this authorization.
 Updates will be queued asynchronously.
-ACCOUNT_HOLDINGS_UPDATED webhook will be sent once the sync completes
+ACCOUNT_HOLDINGS_UPDATED webhook will be sent once the sync completes.
+Please contact support for access as this endpoint is not enabled by default

 #### 🛠️ Usage<a id="🛠️-usage"></a>